Elementary School

 Main Lesson Topics: spelling, cursive, parts of speech, sentence structure, measurement, long division and multiplication, Old Testament stories, folk and Native American tales, drama, farming, shelter building, garden plants

-Special Subject Lessons: French, German, singing, violin, recorder, watercolor painting, beeswax and clay modeling, crayon drawing, form drawing, crocheting, physical education, nature exploration
+Special Subject Lessons: Foreign language, singing, violin, recorder, watercolor painting, beeswax and clay modeling, crayon drawing, form drawing, crocheting, physical education, nature exploration